 Are we talking dandelion juice and lavender oil, or the heavy hitters like shea butter and coconut?
-Which natural products exactly … are we using that are too harsh for our babies?
-Because from where I’m sitting, the skin care section of any health store offers numerous “natural” options … none of which have been called to the rug for being too harsh.
+Exactly which natural products are we using that are too harsh for our babies, because from where I’m sitting, the skin care section of any health store offers numerous “natural” options … none of which have been called to the rug for being too harsh.

 Yet the very product in this ad contains harsh chemicals, skin irritants, ingredients known to cause developmental and reproductive toxicity, allergies and immunotoxicities, and my personal favorite … carcinogens.
 None of these ingredients should go anywhere near anyone’s skin, let alone a baby’s.